-109 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 MR. RICHARD FISHER: That would be the developer.
-2 They would be the ones that would go ahead and contact them.
-3 MR. JACK CASWELL: Is there a name that I can get 4 so I can contact specific to the developer that I can talk 5 to, speak with about that, because this actually protects 6 Indian lands and Indian investments.
-7 MR. DANIEL MENAHEM: I'm Daniel.
-You go come see 8 me afterwards.
-9 MR. JACK CASWELL: All right.
-Thank you very 10 much.
-11 MR. AARON DAEODA: I'm Aaron Daeoda.
-A question 12 on the water use.
-13 THE REPORTER: I'm sorry.
+MR. RICHARD FISHER: That would be the developer.
+The developer would be the ones that would go ahead and contact them.

+MR. JACK CASWELL: Is there a name that I can get so I can contact specific to the developer that I can talk to, speak with about that, because this actually protects Indian lands and Indian investments.

+MR. DANIEL MENAHEM: I'm Daniel.
+You go come see me afterwards.

+MR. JACK CASWELL: All right.
+Thank you very much.

+MR. AARON DAEODA: I'm Aaron Daeoda.
+A question on the water use.

+THE REPORTER: I'm sorry.
 Louder, please.

-14 MR. AARON DAEODA: I'm Aaron Daeoda, D-a-e-o-d-a.
-15 I just had a question on the water use for PV.
-16 Are you looking at 15-acre feet of water, or what kind water 13-WAT 1 17 you using for PV water?
-18 MR. RANDY SCHROEDER: I don't know.
-19 Daniel, you had numbers on the water use for PV 20 versus CSP?
-21 MR. DANIEL MENAHEM: CSP will be up to -- on PV, 22 it will be good enough how many washings a year people do on 23 the site of the project, so up to 50.
-No more than 50 feet, 24 and that water may be trucked in and used for that.
-25 Also, on that question, water.
-PV available, or Page 36 Sousa Court Reporters 702-765-7100
+MR. AARON DAEODA: I'm Aaron Daeoda, D-a-e-o-d-a.
+I just had a question on the water use for PV.
+Are you looking at 15-acre feet of water, or what kind water you using for PV water?

+MR. RANDY SCHROEDER: I don't know.
+Daniel, you had numbers on the water use for PV versus CSP?

+MR. DANIEL MENAHEM: CSP will be up to -- on PV, the numbers will be good enough how many washings a year people do on the site of the project, so up to 50.
+No more than 50 feet, and that water may be trucked in and used for that.
+Also, on that question, water.
+PV available, or what is that?

-110 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 what is that?
-2 MS. AMY HEUSLEIN: Can we repeat that?
-And I need 3 to have you speak louder for the court reporter.
-So one 4 more time, Aaron.
-And Dan, you'll have to stand up and 5 speak, also.
-6 MR. DANIEL MENAHEM: On the water, I'm just 7 referring to the piping PCP well or PC1.
-8 MS. AMY HEUSLEIN: Your answer to that was?
-9 MR. DANIEL MENAHEM: I believe that was CSP of 10 250-acre feet for the PV.
-11 MR. AARON DAEODA: May I?
+MS. AMY HEUSLEIN: Can we repeat that?
+And I need to have you speak louder for the court reporter.
+So one more time, Aaron.
+And Dan, you'll have to stand up and speak, also.

+MR. DANIEL MENAHEM: On the water, I'm just referring to the piping PCP well or PC1.

+MS. AMY HEUSLEIN: Daniel Menahem, your answer to that was?

+MR. DANIEL MENAHEM: I believe there was CSP of 250-acre feet for the PV.

+MR. AARON DAEODA: May I?
 Yes.
-This -- you can 12 hear me very well.
-Sir, you say there's other people in the 13 ending.
-There's one well or using just water -- the ending 14 or the well.
+This -- you can hear me very well.
+Sir, you say there's other people in the ending.
+There's one well or using just water -- the ending or the well.
 You know, what that means?

-15 MR. RANDY SCHROEDER: No, I'm not sure I follow 16 you.
-17 MR. AARON DAEODA: The well?
-18 MR. RANDY SCHROEDER: Yeah, there's an existing 19 well over the water.
-20 MR. AARON DAEODA: The water over here, the river 21 that comes out, and they put a pipe to it.
+MR. RANDY SCHROEDER: No, I'm not sure I follow you.

+MR. AARON DAEODA: The well?

+MR. RANDY SCHROEDER: Yeah, there's an existing well over the water.

+MR. AARON DAEODA: The water over here, the river that comes out, and they put a pipe to the river.
 There you go.

-22 MR. RANDY SCHROEDER: No. This would come from a 23 well, not the river.
-24 MR. AARON DAEODA: Where's that?
+MR. RANDY SCHROEDER: No. This water would come from a well, not the river.

+MR. AARON DAEODA: Where's that?
 25 MR. RANDY SCHROEDER: It's an existing well here Page 37 Sousa Court Reporters 702-765-7100